pelrun/Dispel/Readme.txt

 e.g.

-dispel -b 1D rom.smc
+dispel -b 1D rom.bin
  Will disassemble from $1D8000 to $1DFFFF.

-dispel -b 1D -h rom.smc
+dispel -b 1D -h rom.bin
  Will disassemble from $1D0000 to $1DFFFF.

 Address ranges can be specified using the "-r" option.
 If the end address is